 Here at St. John’s the pastors and staff are closely following the recommendations from the CDC for prevention of the spread of COVID-19, also known as the Coronavirus.

 A SAFE OPERATING TASK FORCE HAS BEEN FORMED to plan for safe operations for St. John’s during the ongoing pandemic.
-Pastor Pam Fickenscher, Pastor Jonathan Davis, President-Elect Ruth Dahl, and Dr. Rod Christensen continue to meet regularly to help the Church Council and staff plan for ministry in the weeks and months ahead.
+Pastor Pam Fickenscher, Pastor Jonathan Davis, President-Elect Ruth Dahl, Dr. Rod Christensen, Leah Garlie, Nathan Proctor and Paul Beck meet regularly to help the Church Council and staff plan for ministry in the weeks and months ahead.
 Members should be prepared to continue the changes in how we do ministry.
 Click here to read our Principles for Safe Operating.

+Please continue to guard the health and safety of others.
 Remember as you interact in person with others that anyone can spread the virus unknowingly.
 Stay six feet apart from others, wear a face mask in public, and limit the time of your in-person interactions in order to minimize spread.
-Important tips for us all to remember are: wash hands with soap and water frequently for at least 20 seconds, cover your cough and sneeze with a tissue when possible, and then throw it in the trash, avoid touching your eyes, nose, and mouth.
+Wash your hands frequently.

 New Guidelines for Funerals have been developed by the Safe Operating Task Force, which allows for indoor funerals with 50% capacity.
 Click here for the guidelines.

-The Church Council has passed Indoor worship guidelines Oct 12 2020 that conform to state guidelines.
-These are being used at invitation-only worship services for confirmations and will guide our decision making about further options this winter.
+We have indoor worship guidelines February 2021 that conform to state guidelines.
+These are being used at invitation-only worship services for confirmations and baptisms and will guide our decision making about further options this year.

 Ways to Stay Connected with St. John’s